barbarer/dclass-exp/_sources/index.rst

 The parts are:

-- Introduction to Problem Types - Materials to get you familiar with the types of problems in this study
+- Introduction to Problem Types - Materials to get you familiar with the types of problems in this assignment
 - Creating Classes - Learn how to create a class, methods, and objects
 - Pre Survey - Questions about your experience and confidence in computing
 - Practice - Practice problems